joyhughes/Jen/README.md

 Lux can run standalone in command line mode, in which case it saves one or more .jpg files of the result, or embedded in a web browser via Emscripten as WebAssembly, in which case the result is displayed in the browser window, animating in real time.

 It's the intent of a full version of Lux to be able to output still images, real-time and single-frame animation, and collections of generative art which could be used for applications such as NFTs.

-See the [README for Lux](https://github.com/joyhughes/Jen/blob/Update-documentation/Lux/README.md) for more details.